Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 \subsection{Preprocessing and missing-data handling}

-The merged dataset resulting from the feature selection stage (Section \ref{subsec:data}) required several preprocessing steps to address missing values and physical consistency prior to model training and AL. These steps were designed to minimize information loss while preserving plausibility and avoiding the introduction of bias into the habitability labels.
+The merged dataset resulting from the feature selection stage (Section~\ref{subsec:data}) required several preprocessing steps to address missing values and physical consistency prior to model training and AL. These steps were designed to minimize information loss while preserving plausibility and avoiding the introduction of bias into the habitability labels.
+Throughout this process, all input quantities are treated as deterministic point estimates, and observational uncertainties are not explicitly propagated through the feature construction or modeling pipeline.
+The implications of this assumption are evaluated through sensitivity analyses presented in Section~\ref{subsec:ML}.

 As a first step, we attempted to reduce missingness using deterministic physical relationships between planetary and stellar parameters wherever possible.
 This approach was preferred over statistical imputation when reliable formulae could be applied, as it preserves known astrophysical constraints.
 Only two such derivations were possible.
 For planets with a known orbital period and host stellar mass, missing values of the orbital semi-major axis were computed using Kepler's third law,